As your child grows up, depending on their needs, they might need equipment to help them learn, move, eat or bathe.

 This can mean anything from a specific feeding spoon to a specialised wheelchair.

 Your local authority is legally responsible for providing some of this equipment.
 They should send an occupational therapist to assess your child’s physical needs.
 If your child requires a wheelchair they will be assessed by your local wheelchair service.

 Local authorities can however take time to provide the equipment and it may not be 100% suitable.

 Genetic Disorders UK is delighted to have partnered with Newlife Foundation to offer more families affected by genetic disorders the vital support and equipment they need.

-Through funds raised on Jeans for Genes Day, Genetic Disorders UK and Newlife are able to offer essential specialist equipment such as pain relieving beds, wheelchairs, car seats and portable hoists which will make a real and lasting difference to the lives of individual children and their families affected by genetic disorders.
+Through funds raised, Genetic Disorders UK and Newlife are able to offer essential specialist equipment such as pain relieving beds, wheelchairs, car seats and portable hoists which will make a real and lasting difference to the lives of individual children and their families affected by genetic disorders.

 To find out more about the equipment grants programme, or to apply for a grant, visit www.newlifecharity.co.uk/docs11/about/nurse_services.shtml or contact a Newlife Nurse email@example.com 0800 902 0095

 The Disability Living Foundation charity provides information on choosing equipment, gives examples of makes and lists recommended suppliers.
 They don’t sell equipment.